 2. Provide auditable proof that you are the sender of the electronic invoice

 To prove you are the originator of the document is a little more complicated as it means you need to digitally sign the document you send.
-There are recommendations around how this can be done, but it’s advisable to obtain certificates that are country and language specific – the last thing you want is a court in France to say that they don’t recognise the certificate authority you decided to use.
+There are recommendations around how this can be done, but it’s advisable to obtain certificates that are country and language-specific – the last thing you want is a court in France to say that they don’t recognize the certificate authority you decided to use.

 You also need to demonstrate auditability with reports and records showing that you followed a documented procedure when sending eInvoices and that the process was compliant.
 Having an audit trail of how you send invoices and a record of whether the customer received them is sufficient to comply.